emdb-empiar/sfftk/docs/annotating.rst

     # restore to status before beginning the current modify session
     sff notes trash @

 It is advisable to constantly save instead of only at the end of the annotation.
-This will ensure that there will be a minimal loss of annotations.

 Merging Notes
 -------------